The shocking truth about the Grindadrápthe Faroese whale hunting

 My name is Marcela Faé (no, I’m not the owner of Faroe Islands’ airport.
 I wish I was) and I’m 32 years old.
 When I was 13 or 14 years old punk rocker, I became vegetarian.
 It was the end of the 90s in Brazil and, if you know just a little bit about Brazil, you know how hard this was.
 I was without any kind of meat for 15 or 16 years.

 In 2010 or 2011 I decided that I wanted to change that but the fact is that for almost half of my life, I was a vegetarian.
 I started this journey because of animals, of course, but I ended because I felt somewhat hypocrite.
-I lived in a city, the vegetables I consumed meant less rain forest for the planet, my shoes were made by slave work in Bangladesh, my phone was assembled by a minor in China and the cosmetics I used on my face were, most probably, tested in animals.
-Long story short I was feeling bad and because of that I stop believing in vegetarianism and started focus on getting my carbon footprint smaller in a different way.
+I lived in a city, the vegetables I consumed meant less rainforest for the planet, my shoes were made by slave work in Bangladesh, my phone was assembled by a minor in China and the cosmetics I used on my face were, most probably, tested in animals.
+Long story short I was feeling bad and because of that I stop believing in vegetarianism and started to focus on getting my carbon footprint smaller in a different way.

 Because of my past, I decided to go to Faroe Island and talk to real people to see the real deal before hating massively on the internet.

-Those who intentionally promote ignorant and uninformative myths are making the whole situation worst.
+And those who intentionally promote ignorant and uninformative myths are making the whole situation worst.
 This spread propaganda that only aims to shock, smear and promote hate towards an entire country is worse than the Grindadráp itself.

-The Faroese, people, landscape and its culture
+The Faroese, people, landscape, whale hunting and its culture

-The Faroe Islands, as some of you already know, are a small archipelago in the Atlantic between UK, Norway and Iceland.
+The Faroe Islands, as some of you already know, are a small archipelago in the Atlantic between UK, Norway, and Iceland.
 The Faroe Islands are part of the kingdom of Denmark but they are completely autonomous.
 This place is one of the most remote places in the world (and in my opinion, one of the most beautiful).

-They row for sport and navigate the ocean on beautiful wooden boats similar to traditional Viking ships, their language has survived all those centuries and it is one of the most beautiful examples of ancient Nordic viking languages out there and they continue live largely of the sea, fishing and killing whales as a source of food.
+They row for sport and navigate the ocean on beautiful wooden boats similar to traditional Viking ships, their language has survived all those centuries and it is one of the most beautiful examples of ancient Nordic Viking languages out there and they continue to live largely of the sea, fishing and killing whales as a source of food.
 Pilot whales have been the key for the survival of the Faroese people for centuries.

 Harshly isolated in the middle of the ocean, through misery, failed harvests and supply shortages, the whale hunting was once vital for them.
 Did you know that during the Second World War, the daily supply ships from Denmark stopped?
 Leaving thousands of people without food?